Dynamically balances tech exposure to magnify upside and mitigate downside through income

 Team

-Kurv Technology Titans Select ETF is managed by investment professionals who average more than 20 years of experience, and who have worked at the largest firms such as PIMCO, Goldman Sachs, and JP Morgan.
+Kurv Yield Premium Strategy ETFs are managed by investment professionals with an average of more than 20 years of experience, having worked at the largest firms such as PIMCO, Goldman Sachs, and JP Morgan

 Howard Chan